muxinc/next-video/README.md

 ## Local videos

-When you are running `next dev` and add videos to `video/files` they will be automatically uploaded to remote storage and optimized.
-You'll notice `video/files/[file-name].json` files are also created.
-These are used to map your local video files to the new, remotely-hosted video assets.
-These files must be checked into git.

 When you import a video file from `video/files` it will be automatically uploaded to remote storage and optimized.
 You'll notice `video/files/[file-name].json` files are also created.
 These are used to map your local video files to the new, remotely-hosted video assets.
 These json files must be checked into git.

 Now you can use the `<Video>` component in your application.
 Let's say you've added a file called `awesome-video.mp4` to `video/files`